A clear goal

 He says that they have relied heavily on good collaboration.
 “There have been a great number of people involved in this project,” he says.
 “To start off with, we focused primarily on the different voting groups and set up a separate blog to get feedback on our ideas.
 Universal design was a requirement, and steered everything we did throughout.
 Gradually we understood that those who arrange the elections are just as important to talk to.
 After all, it is they who transport and set-up the equipment, put up the signage at the polling station, receive the voters and dismantle everything and store it afterwards.”

 Øyvind also praises the Ministry of Local Government and Regional Development.
 “Had they not contributed so actively to the process, we might have had problems.
 There are a number of laws, rules and regulations to deal with, and there are several different choices.
 For example, if we had a seal with an underlying coat of arms in the competition entry, this would not have been permitted.
-Ware not allowed to use graphics that are placed over the coat of arms,” he says.
+We are not allowed to use graphics that are placed over the coat of arms,” he says.

 Marianne agrees that good cooperation and information from the many different groups has been crucial to the development of good equipment.
 “In a process like this, with so many details, you have to include representatives for all types of users of the equipment.
 We have also worked together with the Delta Centre (the government's national resource centre for participation and accessibility), the Norwegian Association of the Disabled and the Norwegian Association of the Blind and Partially Sighted.
-Developing one solution for an entire nation is very demanding.
+Developing one solution for an entire nation is very demanding.”

 Visible colour

 The team had to come up with a good visual identity that could be recognised and signal that something important is going on.
 This resulted in a clean and simple graphic scheme using warm white and orange.
-This allows the coat of arms to be presented in gold in the front of the ballot box
+This allows the coat of arms to be presented in gold in the front of the ballot box.

 “The colour orange was really chosen because it is a politically neutral colour in Norway; it is not being used by any party at present.
 It calls attention to everything that is important both in and outside the polling station.
 The colour runs thematically through all elements.
 Even the guiding lines, arrows and the word ‘election’ on the floor are orange," says Øyvind.